FasterXML/jackson-modules-base/afterburner/README.md

 ### Non-Maven

-For non-Maven use cases, you download jars from [Central Maven repository](http://repo1.maven.org/maven2/com/fasterxml/jackson/module/jackson-module-afterburner/) or [Download page](jackson-databind/wiki/JacksonDownload).
+For non-Maven use cases, you download jars from [Central Maven repository](http://repo1.maven.org/maven2/com/fasterxml/jackson/module/jackson-module-afterburner/).

-Databind jar is also a functional OSGi bundle, with proper import/export declarations, so it can be use on OSGi container as is.
+Module jar is also a functional OSGi bundle, with proper import/export declarations, so it can be use on OSGi container as is.

 ### Registering module